 Getting in touch with already satisfied and happy customers only to get feedback is not the solution.
 The feedback from the dissatisfied ones can best interpret the real face of the business and the need for improvement.
 Tackling furious customers politely, listening to what they have to say and working on it is the major parameter to deciding customer loyalty.

 Therefore comes the 'Customer Effort Score'

 how delighted they are with any service or product, asking them how easy their

 experience was with the service or product is more impactful.
 Now,

 organizations have started gauging customers' efforts on a scale of 1 to 10 to

 measure the ease or difficulty of interacting at the touchpoints and overall

 As a whole, what can assure customer loyalty is reduced customer efforts, be it the call centres, brick-and-mortar stores or any online channel.
-Customers are indifferent towards the touchpoints companies use, but they only care about 'less efforts' on any channel they reach out to the brand.
+Customers are indifferent towards the touchpoints companies use, but they only care about 'less effort' on any channel they reach out to the brand.
 Switching from one representative to the other on call or chat, delay in resolution to the problem, or the number of clicks required to reach the specific representative, service or product is not their cup of tea.
 They need an unsophisticated, extremely simple and smooth experience with value for their money.